conan-io/docs/reference/commands/pkglist.rst

 The ``conan pkglist find-remote`` command will take a package list of packages in the cache (key ``"Local Cache"``) and look for them in the defined remotes.
-For every exact occurence in a remote matching the recipe, version, recipe-revision, etc, an entry in the resulting "package lists" will be added for that specific remote.
+For every exact occurrence in a remote matching the recipe, version, recipe-revision, etc, an entry in the resulting "package lists" will be added for that specific remote.